bareos/bareos/docs/manuals/en/new_main_reference/source/chapter19/autochangers.rst

 The `Bareos Whitepaper Tape Speed Tuning <http://www.bareos.org/en/Whitepapers/articles/Speed_Tuning_of_Tape_Drives.html>`_ shows that the two parameters :strong:`Maximum File Size` and :strong:`Maximum Block Size` of the device have significant influence on the tape speed.

-While it is no problem to change the **Maximum File Size**:sup:`Sd`:sub:`Device`\  parameter, unfortunately it is not possible to change the **Maximum Block Size**:sup:`Sd`:sub:`Device`\  parameter, because the previously written tapes would become unreadable in the new setup.
-It would require that the **Maximum Block Size**:sup:`Sd`:sub:`Device`\  parameter is switched back to the old value to be able to read the old volumes, but of course then the new volumes would be unreadable.
+While it is no problem to change the :config:option:`sd/device/MaximumFileSize`\  parameter, unfortunately it is not possible to change the :config:option:`sd/device/MaximumBlockSize`\  parameter, because the previously written tapes would become unreadable in the new setup.
+It would require that the :config:option:`sd/device/MaximumBlockSize`\  parameter is switched back to the old value to be able to read the old volumes, but of course then the new volumes would be unreadable.

 Why is that the case?

-The problem is that Bareos writes the label block (header) in the same block size that is configured in the **Maximum Block Size**:sup:`Sd`:sub:`Device`\  parameter in the device.
+The problem is that Bareos writes the label block (header) in the same block size that is configured in the :config:option:`sd/device/MaximumBlockSize`\  parameter in the device.
 Per default, this value is 63k, so usually a tape written by Bareos looks like this:

 ::